 Nathan Scott was a prolific composer and arranger who had over 100 film and TV music credits to his name.
 Over a career that spanned from the early ’40s through the ’70s, Scott helped create the music of such television shows as Lassie, Dragnet, My Three Sons, Rawhide, and The Twilight Zone.
 His film credits include The Color Purple and Wake of the Red Witch.
 He was also the father of Grammy-winning saxophonist, Tom Scott.
 Nathan Scott died of natural causes on February 27, 2010.

-Frank O’Keefe was the original bassist for southern rock band, the Outlaws.
+Frank O’Keefe was and early bassist for southern rock band, the Outlaws.
 Although the band was riding high on a string of what would eventually become classic rock staples, O’Keefe decided to leave the band after suffering a broken neck from a fall in July, 1976.
 The trials of a hectic life on the road also helped in that decision.
 That neck injury lead to his reliance on pain medication for the rest of his life.
 On February 26, 1995, O’Keefe’s lifeless body was found by his roommate in his Clearwater, FL home.
 He apparently died as a result of drug and alcohol abuse.

 Cornell Gunter was a founding member of the Platters, one of R&B/rock ‘n roll’s most successful vocal groups.
 He was ALSO a member of another popular group, the Coasters.
 With the Platters, which he helped form in 1953, Gunter sang lead on such hits as “You Send Me,” and “Smoke Gets In Your Eyes.”
 He left the group in 1960.
 With the Coasters, he sang on “Yakety Yak,” “Charlie Brown,” and “Poison Ivy.”
 Gunter made several solo recordings throughout his career as well.
 Cornell Gunter was in the process of launching a comeback in Las Vegas when he was gunned down by an unknown assailant on February 26, 2009.
 The crime was never solved.